SintraCascaisSesimbra.com

 Fishing boats still launch from the beach of Costa da Caparica

-The Serra da Arrabida coastline is absolutely stunning, offering soft golden sand beaches, turquoise calm sea waters and is surrounded by pine forested mountains.
-The problem with the beaches of the Arrabida region is travelling to them.
+The Serra da Arrábida coastline is absolutely stunning, offering soft golden sand beaches, and turquoise calm sea waters that are surrounded by pine-forested mountains.
+The problem with the beaches of the Arrábida region is travelling to them.
 There is very limited car parking, and the main coastal road near the Praia de Galápos is closed to non-residents during the summer.

 Related articles: Serra da Arrabida guide